Can a Low Battery Affect Your Blood Sugar Readings?

 Posted on October 19, 2022 at 02AM

-Monitoring your glucose levels can help determine whether you are attaining your glucose goals, which helps prevent long-term diabetic issues and lower the unpleasant effects of low or high blood sugar levels.
+Monitoring your glucose levels can assist you in determining whether your glucose goals are being achieved.
+It lowers the risk of developing long-term diabetes and the unpleasant effects of low or high blood sugar levels.

 Typically, you’ll need a blood sugar monitor to measure and show your blood sugar level.
 The readings from these meters are generally accurate when used correctly.
 However, there are circumstances when you could get inaccurate results.